pmadjidi/routes/README.md

 ## Branch: concurrent

 Branch "concurrent" is a multi-processor implementation for the "routes" service.
 The aim of this implementation is to handle external API calls in parallel as much as possible.

+## Branch: concurrentWithCache

+Branch "concurrentWithCache" is the the same as branch "concurrent" with a configurable distributed cache